Karl Stollery: Playing career

-During the 2012–13 season, Stollery became a fixture on the Monsters blueline.
+During the 2012–13 season, Stollery became a fixture on the Monsters' blueline.
 In anchoring the defence, he led the team with 34 points in 72 games, and was signed to a one-year contract with NHL parent affiliate, the Colorado Avalanche, at season's end.

 After playing in five scoreless games with Colorado during the 2014–15 season, on March 2, 2015, Stollery was traded by the Avalanche to the San Jose Sharks in exchange for Freddie Hamilton.
 He was initially assigned to AHL affiliate, the Worcester Sharks, before he was recalled to make his Sharks debut on April 3, 2015, against the Arizona Coyotes.
 He completed the season with the out-of-contention Sharks playing in the final stretch before he was returned to Worcester for the playoffs.

 On June 27, 2015, Stollery was re-signed to a one-year contract to remain with the San Jose Sharks.
-In the 2015–16 season, Stollery was unable to add to his NHL experience, as he was assigned to new AHL affiliate, the San Jose Barracuda, for the duration of the year.
+In the 2015–16 season, he was unable to add to his NHL experience, as he was assigned to new AHL affiliate, the San Jose Barracuda, for the duration of the year.

 On July 1, 2016, Stollery signed as a free agent to a one-year, two-way deal with the New Jersey Devils.
-After starting the 2016-17 season, with the Albany Devils of the AHL, Stollery was recalled and appeared in a career best 11 games with the Devils, recording 3 assists.
+After starting the 2016-17 season, with the Albany Devils of the AHL, he was recalled and appeared in a career best 11 games with the Devils, recording 3 assists.

 On June 14, 2017, as an impending free agent, Stollery left North America in signing a one-year deal with Latvian club, Dinamo Riga of the KHL.
-After a successful first season in Latvia, scoring 14 points in 53 games for the 2017–18 season, Stollery left Riga as a free agent in the off-season and agreed to a one-year deal to continue in the KHL with Finnish outfit, Jokerit, on August 17, 2018.
+After a successful first season in Latvia, scoring 14 points in 53 games for the 2017–18 season, Stollery he Riga as a free agent in the off-season and agreed to a one-year deal to continue in the KHL with Finnish outfit Jokerit on August 17, 2018.

-On May 14, 2019, Stollery left the KHL as a free agent and extended his European career by agreeing to a one-year deal with Swedish club, Frölunda HC of the SHL.
+On May 14, 2019, Stollery left the KHL as a free agent and extended his European career by agreeing to a one-year deal with Swedish club Frölunda HC of the SHL.

-In January 2021 Stollery signed a half year contract with the Italian ICE Hockey League team of HC Bolzano.
+In January 2021, Stollery signed a half-year contract with the Italian ICE Hockey League team HC Bolzano.

 International play

 During the 2017–18 season, Stollery was selected to represent Canada at the 2018 Winter Olympics in Pyeongchang, South Korea.
-Used in an bottom pairing role, he featured in four games to help Canada claim the bronze medal.
+Used in a bottom pairing role, he featured in four games to help Canada claim the bronze medal.